-$^{8}$ Law, Rights, and Religion Project, The Supremacy of Religious Rights in the Shadow of a Pandemic 10 - 16 (2021).
+&lt;sup>8 Law, Rights, and Religion Project, We the People (of Faith): The Supremacy of Religious Rights in the Shadow of a Pandemic 10-16 (2021), https://lawrightsreligion.law.columbia.edu/sites/default/files/content/Reports/We%20 The%20 People%20%28 of%20 Faith%29%20 Report.pdf.

-https://lawrightsreligion.law.columbia.edu/sites/default/files/content/Reports/We%20The%20People%20%28of%20 Faith%29%20Report.pdf.

-workers' rights, child protection, and civil rights.
+pluralism without threatening the rights and liberties, including the religious rights, of others.
+For example, the proposed federal Do No Harm Act would limit the application of RFRA in certain contexts in which religious exemptions can injure others-such as public health, workers' rights, child protection, and civil rights.
 Several states have eliminated longstanding religious exemptions from mandatory school vaccination laws in order to shield children from contagious disease.
 Other states have passed various measures to protect patients from religiously motivated denials of medical care.
 While the "parade of horribles" presents a very real threat, it is not an inevitable one.
 By correcting our course on religious exemptions, we can secure a far more just and inclusive version of religious freedom.